ethanjmoody/data-den/README.md

 - Built linear regressions of increasing complexity, and summarized findings/limitations in a scientific paper.
 - Highlighted skills and tools: Qualtrics (survey and data collection), R (analysis/modeling), linear regressions, power analysis with randomization inference, Extreme Value Bounds (EVB) and attrition analysis, R Markdown (paper writing).

+:page_with_curl: **Unmasking the Limitations of a Recent COVID-19 Study and Evaluating Causal Claims**
+- Responded to a study on COVID-19 school masking, evaluating the assumptions behind the study's claims.
+- Summarized study's conclusions and offered an argument against causality based on the chosen design.
+- Posited characteristics of an "ideal", alternative experiment that could better support the study's claims.
+- Highlighted skills and tools: Logic and reasoning, critical thinking, understanding of experimental design, R Markdown (paper writing).

 :classical_building: **Unveiling Complex Interconnections Among Companies through Learned Embeddings**
 - Explored alternative methods of stock sector classification using learned embeddings and graph clustering.
 - Summarized Form 10-K text data and trained six classification models to explore company relationships.